linebender/linebender.github.io/content/blog/2025-02-10-tmil-13/index.md

 Color provides functionality for representing, converting, parsing, serializing, and manipulating colors in a variety of color spaces.
 It closely follows the [CSS Color Module Level 4] draft spec.

-We released version 0.2.3, which added easier methods to convert the 8 bit colours from byte streams (for use with GPUs).
+We released version 0.2.3, which added easier methods to convert the 8 bit colors from byte streams (for use with GPUs).

 ## Vello